Rammy-errorlol/x86-to-C-Project-Group-11_S25H/README.md

 `[Insert link to your 5-10 minute video here, showing source code, compilation, and execution of the C and x86-64 program]`

 ## Design Notes

-- Uses SSE scalar instructions (`cvtsi2ss`, `divss`, `movss`) to convert and scale each pixel.
+- Uses scalar SSE (SIMD) registers (`xmm0` and `xmm1`) together with the scalar floating-point instructions `cvtsi2ss`, `divss`, and `movss` to convert each -pixel from an unsigned 8-bit integer to a single-precision floating-point value.
-- Processes one pixel per loop iteration, no SIMD or vectorized batch processing.
+- Processes one pixel per loop iteration using scalar operations rather than packed/vectorized SIMD instructions.
-- The loop uses a simple decrement and branch (`dec` / `jnz`) with no unnecessary branching in the hot path.
+- Uses a simple counted loop with `dec` and `jnz` to minimize loop overhead while converting all pixels.

 ## Known Limitations